 Showtime for Stadia cloud gaming service

-[SAN FRANCISCO] Google sets out to transform the video game world with its Stadia service crafted to let people access console-quality games as easily as they do email.
+GOOGLE is setting out to transform the video game world with its Stadia service crafted to let people access console-quality games as easily as they do e-mail.

-With the Stadia launch Tuesday, the internet giant is aiming for a piece of a global video game industry expected to top US$150 billion this year by using its cloud computing technology offering rich features without the need for consoles.
+With the Stadia launch on Tuesday, the Internet giant is aiming for a piece of a global video game industry expected to top US$150 billion this year by using its cloud computing technology offering rich features without the need for consoles.

 Stadia announced 10 more games on Monday to bring its lineup to 22 with more promised by year's end.